-Good Samaritan is a level one trauma center that offers level three perinatal care and emergency pediatric care.
-Its inpatient insurance mix is almost equally divided between private insurance and Medicare payments and its readmission and mortality rates are slightly higher than Edward Hospital's rates.
+Good Samaritan is a level-one trauma center offering level-three perinatal and emergency pediatric care.
+Its inpatient insurance mix is almost equally divided between private insurance and Medicare payments, and its readmission and mortality rates are slightly higher than Edward Hospital's rates.

-About 88% of patients were given information about their home recovery, so what this suggests is that the information was confusing or unclear and did not help patients understand what to do to aid their recovery after being discharged.
+About 88% of patients were given information about their home recovery, which suggests that the information was confusing or unclear and did not help patients understand what to do to aid their recovery after being discharged.

 25 North Winfield Road

 Northwestern Medicine Central DuPage Hospital, known more commonly as Central DuPage, provides care throughout Winfield and residents living in the north part of Naperville.
 Central DuPage Hospital is a state-designated level two trauma center and pediatric critical care center and offers level three perinatal care.